StartOut and J.P. Morgan unveil new cohort of LGBTQ+ owned businesses

 MORE IN THIS SECTION

-10 high-performing companies will be part of this six-month initiative designed to support entrepreneurs in these communities to grow their businesses through networking, mentoring and education.
+Ten high-performing companies were recently selected by StartOut and J.P.
+Morgan to be part of a new six-month initiative in its Growth Lab, designed to support entrepreneurs in their communities to grow their businesses through networking, mentoring, and education.

 David Barbee, head of LGBTQ+ Initiatives at JPMorgan Chase Commercial Banking, noted: